katarinabraun/SARSCoV2_passage_MS/data_pipelines/Illumina_pipeline/from_bams/README.md

 # Sniffles

-Sniffles was written by Dr. Kelsey Florek and Joe Lalli.
+Sniffles was written by Dr. Kelsey Florek and Joe Lalli and was modified for use here by Katarina Braun.
 Instructions for use have been modified here to ensure data, analyses, and figures can be reproduced.

 **This is the first script that should be run to replicate analyses and figure-generation for the Illumina data.**